Definitions of Self-Esteem and Self-Confidence

 - Acceptance of our skills and competencies*

-- Wilingness to accept responsibility for our feelings
+- Willingness to accept responsibility for our feelings

-- How we feel about ourselves is not dependant on appearance, wealth, status or relationships.
+- How we feel about ourselves is not dependent on appearance, wealth, status or relationships.

 - "the belief that one can have faith in or rely on someone or something"